 So, if we imagine a line representing a continuum of these traits, right at one end there is the ‘authoritarian’ style of parenting:

 As it sounds, authoritarian parents enforce strict rules, punishments and consequences, and the kids behave because they wouldn’t dare not to and are pretty scared of their parents.
 Authoritarian parenting by no means just refers to physical punishment – it also includes using threats of any kind and generally any method that subdues and scares the child into conforming and ‘behaving’.
 This is still common practice and pretty much how the majority of us were raised.

 But it’s at the other end of the scale where the confusion comes; the opposite of this type of parenting, is not peaceful or positive parenting, but passive parenting.

 This is extremely different; passive parents are identified as high in warmth but low in control.
-They don’t believe in punishment or scaring their child, and they don’t want their children to be sad or distressed and so they find it hard to set limits.
+They don’t believe in punishment and they don’t want their children to be sad or distressed and so they find it hard to set limits.
 They want to be friends with them and will do anything to keep the peace.